JZD3N/JZD3N/README.md

 ### Hi there 👋
-I am Jacob, currently a freelancer/student at the [Enosis Solutions](https://www.enosisbd.com/).
+I am Jacob, currently a freelancer and a student of GCTU.
 I am a Web Developer and a tech geek.
 Connect with me here:

 [![Linkedin Badge](https://img.shields.io/badge/-ludehsar-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ludehsar/)](https://www.linkedin.com/in/ludehsar/)